Educators, other essential workers in New Jersey can get COVID-19 vaccine starting March 15

-According to a tweet by Gov. Phil Murphy, essential workers, including educators, child care, and transportation workers, will be eligible to receive the vaccine on March 15.
+According to Gov. Phil Murphy, essential workers, including educators, child care, and transportation workers, will be eligible to receive the vaccine on March 15.

-Murphy said he plans to discuss the expansion in more detail during Monday's 1 p.m.
-COVID-19 news briefing.

 NEW: We’re expanding vaccine eligibility.
 Starting March 15th, the following essential workers are eligible:— Governor Phil Murphy (@GovMurphy) March 1, 2021